Back to Resources

 Let’s talk

-6. Your Business Structure Is Too Slow for Marketplace Changes
+6. Your Business Structure Might Be Too Slow for Marketplace Changes

 Amazon requires same-day responses to policy changes, pricing adjustments, and listing suppressions.
 Traditional business structures with approval processes and committee meetings can’t move fast enough.